 Hang in there, even if he starts asking you for relationship advice.

-…and all you want to do is shout, “HELLO, I’M RIGHT HERE!”
+And all you want to do is shout, “HELLO, I AM RIGHT HERE!”